Deveo/ember-emojione/README.md

 An error message "no such blueprint" is expected in case the addon does not want to do boilerplate customizations.

 For more information on using ember-cli, visit [https://ember-cli.com/](https://ember-cli.com/).

+### Branch names

+Main branches are named as `gen-1`, `gen-2`, etc. Default branch on GitHub is where active development happens.

+This naming scheme is due to the fact that this project uses SemVer.
+As a result, major version number will rise very quickly, without any correlation with actual major changes in the app.

+The number in the branch name, "generation", is supposed to be incremented in these cases:
+* A huge improvement or change happens in the addon.
+* There's a change in the addon's API or architecture which introduces a necessity to maintain more than one branch at a time.
+* The codebase is started from scratch.

+Pull requests are welcome from feature branches.
+Make sure to discus proposed changes with addon maintainers to avoid wasted effort.